 “Doctors discovered that the baby had a severe Congenital Heart Defect called a Total Pulmonary Venous Anomalous Drainage.
 The child was born with all four of his pulmonary veins malpositioned and he also suffered from an atrial septal defect which caused blood to flow between the upper chambers of the heart.”
 This led to the seemingly healthy nine-month-old being rushed to hospital with heart failure and severe pneumonia.

-In such a small patient, this situation would have usually had a bleak outcome but thanks to Zhang Xueqin, the director of the paediatric cardiac surgery centre at the People’s hospital of Jilin and the baby’s surgeon, it wasn’t.
-Dr Zhang saw the opportunity to replicate the baby’s problematic heart with a 3D print and pre-plan his operation.
+In such a small patient, this situation would have usually had a bleak outcome but thanks to Zhang Xueqin, the director of the pediatric cardiac surgery center at the People’s Hospital of Jilin and the baby’s surgeon, it wasn’t.
+Dr. Zhang saw the opportunity to replicate the baby’s problematic heart with a 3D print and pre-plan his operation.

 Can 3D Printers Replace Organs?

-‘We were able to generate 100m2, a standard P100 tissue culture plate, of printed skin in less that 35 min.’
+‘We were able to generate 100m2, a standard P100 tissue culture plate, of printed skin in less, than 35 min.’